Kunstsammlung Nordrhein-Westfalen: The K21 in the Ständehaus

 On 18 April 2002, the museum building known as the Ständehaus am Kaiserteich was inaugurated in the presence of German then President Johannes Rau, and became the second main pillar of the Kunstsammlung for modern and contemporary art.

 Between 1876 and 1880, the Ständehaus in Düsseldorf was erected in the historicist neo-Renaissance style by architect Julius Raschdorff.
-For many years, the Ständehaus accommodated the Provincial Diet of the Prussian province of the Rhineland.
-The Parliament of the Federal State of North Rhine-Westphalia met there between 1949 and 1988.
+For many years, the Ständehaus accommodated the Provincial Diet of the Prussian Rhine Province.
+The parliament (Landtag) of the state of North Rhine-Westphalia met there between 1949 and 1988.
 Following the relocation of the Parliament, the Ständehaus remained empty and unused for 14 years.

 Surrounding the building's central public square – which takes the form of a spacious piazza – are four wings containing continuous arcade passageways.
 The three-year conversion of this representative building in the historicist style was undertaken by the architects Kiessler+Partner of Munich.
 They created a modern museum building with a striking glazed domed roof in the form of an elongated cloister vault, composed of 1919 sheets of glass, which shapes the building's aesthetic appearance.

 While the outer façade has been preserved, nearly all original fixtures were removed from the interior.
 The historic staircase was retained, and now leads to the galleries in the three upper stories.
-The flexible exhibition galleries in the basement level, together with the upper rooms, add up to altogether 5300 m² of exhibition surface.
+The flexible exhibition galleries in the basement level, together with the upper rooms, add up to altogether 5300 m2 of exhibition surface.